-Well in short it is actually a really good investment.
-If you use the power you produce, your system pays for itself over a relatively short period of time, while reducing your power bills.
+Well in short solar is actually a really good investment.
+If you use the power you produce, your system pays for itself over a relatively short period of time.
+While also reducing your power bills.

-Tas Solar are Clean Energy Council (CEC) accredited solar designers and installers, who will provide you with accurate system performance estimates.
+Tas Solar are Clean Energy Council (CEC) accredited solar designers and installers.
+Providing you with accurate system performance estimates.

 At Tas Solar we are not just some ‘sales person.’
-The employee that will perform your site visit a qualified, experienced and knowledgeable Electrician and Solar professional, who prides themselves on quality work.
-Who will provide you with a system that suits your personal needs.
+The employee that will perform your site visit is a qualified, experienced and knowledgeable Electrician and Solar professional.
+They pride themselves on quality work, and will provide you with a system that suits your personal needs.

-Our business has been operating in Tasmania for over 12years and our customers come first.
-We are with you all the way through the process and our service does not stop once the system is installed.
+Tas Solar Clean Energy has been operating in Tasmania for over 12 years.
+Our customers come first.
+That is why we are with you all the way.
+Our service does not stop once the system is installed.